There’s little doubt having the right Community Manager can make an enormous difference to a resident’s enjoyment of the place they call home.

-Aveo Robertson Park Community Manager Laurence Nathan agrees, and says being able to provide a welcoming home for residents is the most rewarding part of his role.
+Robertson Park Retirement Village Community Manager Laurence Nathan agrees, and says being able to provide a welcoming home for residents is the most rewarding part of his role.

 "As a Community Manager, I see it as my role to provide a secure, comfortable and stress-free lifestyle for residents," Laurence says.